UJDuran/milestoneOne_T6/Specification.md

 Users can log in to use the app.

 ##### Alternate Triggers
-Users enter information until the system does not display erroe message.
+Users enter information in section where the system displays error again until the system does not display error message

 ##### Alternate Sequences
+1)	Username which user enter, was used
+a.
+The system displays an error message to the user
+b.
+The system prompt user to enter a valid username
-•	Username which user enter, was used o	The system displays an error message to the user o	The system prompt user to enter a valid username
+2)	Password which user enter, does not meet the requirement
+a.
+The system displays an error message to the user
+b.
+The system prompt user to enter a valid password
-•	Password which user enter, does not meet the requirement o	The system displays an error message to the user o	The system prompt user to enter a valid password
+3)	Email which user enter, was used
+a.
+The system displays an error message to the user
-•	Email which user enter, was used o	The system displays an error message to the user o	The system prompts user to enter a different email
+b.
+The system prompts user to enter a different email

 ##### Alternate Postconditions
 User can sign up.